 Whilst the staff are amazing, it’s a little on the expensive side.
-If you do stop by for dinner, the squid & salad entrée was my favourite.
-Vegetarian options are limited and do contain dairy.
-Vegan options are a selection of sides.
-Post dinner head upstairs to the bar for a cocktail.
+Definitely not a spot for vegans or vegetarians but a nice experience nonetheless.
+I recommend stopping by after dinner and heading upstairs to the bar for a cocktail in front of the fire.
 Botswana’s signature Negroni (you can read all about Negroni’s here) was one of my favourites all trip; try a “Money Shot” for something unusual, yet delicious.

 You can’t beat the view from any of the houses situated on the lake, so we took the time to eat at home one night and take it all in.
 We stopped in town for some vegetables, cheese and nibbles.
 The largest supermarket we found was Fresh Choice however, Raeward Fresh is known for it’s quality of fresh produce, bakery, delicatessen and variety of organic ingredients.

 If you’re in town from end of October – March, the Remarkables Markets have been recommended.

 Have you been to Queenstown?
 I’d love to know your whole-foodie favourites!